 The size of a candidate’s team can make a big difference.
-A large, well-oiled machine can grind out votes and get out the candidate’s message effectively.
+A large, well-oiled machine can grind votes and effectively convey the candidate’s message.
 But a more minor, nimbler team can sometimes be more successful in a candidacy.

 It’s not just about numbers, though.
 The composition of a candidate’s team is essential as well.
 Having the right mix of seasoned professionals and fresh voices can give a campaign the boost it needs to succeed.

 - Every political campaign is different, meaning the size and composition of each team can vary drastically.

 - Some campaigns might have large teams with dozens of employees, while a smaller group of people might run others.

 - The composition of each team is also essential.
 A campaign might have a lot of volunteers or be made up mostly of paid staff members.

 - Ultimately, it’s up to the candidate to decide how to run their campaign and what kind of team they want to assemble.

 Political competitors often have extensive and diverse teams of staff members.
 The size and composition of these teams can significantly impact the outcome of an election.

 The size and composition of their team/staff are significant factors in a political campaign.
 Having too few staff members can leave a campaign understaffed and unable to handle the workload.
 On the other hand, too many staff members can bog down the movement and make it difficult to focus on critical issues.
 The right mix of team members is essential to a successful political campaign.

 Political competitors – what parties do they belong to and support?
 Their policies may be similar, but their allegiances differ.
 Knowing which party your political competitor belongs to can give you a serious advantage.